dasch-swiss/dsp-das/docs/user-guide/data/work-on-data.md

 ## Share your data

-Each resource of your dataset gets an ARK URL (Archival Resource Key), a persistent identifier that will allow citing permanently your resource in papers, conference presentations, books, etc.
+Each resource of your dataset gets an ARK URL (Archival Resource Key), a persistent identifier that will allow you to permanently cite your resource in papers, conference presentations, books, etc.

 You will find it in the **Share** menu of the resource toolbar, click on `Copy ARK to clipboard` to copy and paste it wherever you want.